 Before discussing Type E, let me first jump briefly to Type F, the rigs that we are now seeing on the new Cup boats—both for the AC45 World Series cats as well as for the AC72 to be used for the Americas Cup itself in 2013.
 Being rigid in surface, these skinned wings are far less affected by boat movement, nor can they hang lifeless in low winds as material sails can that are too heavy for the wind conditions at that moment.
 Also, by articulating the sail through two (or more) panels with a small and sometimes variable gap, these sails can be super-fine-tuned to give a very high lift with low drag and therefore produce the incredibly high performance that we're already starting to see with the AC boats.
 But there's a huge price to pay for this performance.
 While these 'sails' can be feathered to some extent in a high wind, the full area is always there, making their use totally limited to boats that are either on a race course or are stored in some protected area.
 In fact, boats rigged with these wingsails are far safer on the dock when laid over on their side at say 100°—than if left vertical.
 In practice, these sails have to be lowered and taken under cover as soon as possible should even moderate storm winds approach.
 Once on the boat in the water, the boat will be like a thoroughbred race horse and it will be hard to contain its desire to just 'take-off'—all of which makes it entirely impractical for any future pleasure boat other than for extremely small ones that can be laid down when at rest, much as one might lay down a bicycle on the grass.
 So does this mean that the performance limit has been reached with the wingmast or in limited cases, with the luff-pocket rigs?

-That, I believe, is where the Type E rig might have a place in the relatively near future.
+That, I believe, is where the Type E rig likely has a place in the relatively near future.
 So let's look at this rig in some detail.

 Variable camber wingsails have actually been around for a long time though very few were sufficiently developed to prove practical installations.
 Not wishing to make this article excessively long with purely historic happenings, I'll just mention a few of the attempts and give the Patent Nos for those interested to delve deeper into the details.